git4sgt/SampleProj/README.md

 # SampleProj
 For Testing
-THis proj is for testing purpose
+This project is for testing purpose